5-year-old boy allegedly detained, handcuffed and threatened by Maryland police

 One of the officers pulled out his handcuffs and closed one of loops around the child's right wrist.

-"You know what these are for?" he asked the boy.
-"These people that don't want to listen and don't know how to act."
+"You know what these are for?" he asked the boy. "[These are for] people that don't want to listen and don't know how to act."

 Both of the officers involved in the incident are Black, and so is the 5-year-old boy, according to Goodale.